 They are suitable for batch processing, big data analytics, containerized workloads, CI/CD, and high-performance computing.
 However, it's important to design applications to handle interruptions, as AWS can terminate spot instances with a two-minute warning when the capacity is needed elsewhere.
 This requires building fault-tolerant systems that can gracefully handle the loss of instances.

-Reserved instances (RIs) provide a discount (up to 75%) compared to on-demand pricing in exchange for committing to use AWS resources for a one- or three-year term.
+Reserved instances (RIs) provide a discount of up to 75% compared to on-demand pricing in exchange for committing to use AWS resources for a one- or three-year term.
 RIs are suitable for applications with steady-state usage or predictable workloads.
 They come in three payment options: All Upfront (payment for the full commitment period made in advance), Partial Upfront, and No Upfront.

 Additionally, AWS offers flexibility with convertible RIs, which can be exchanged for another RI with different attributes if business needs change.
 This model helps in achieving cost predictability and optimization, making it a strategic choice for long-term projects.